Hotel and restaurant website design

-I wrote the content and planned the structure of the website, then designed and programmed it using the Bootstrap 4 framework, SCSS, HTML5 and PHP.
+I wrote the content and planned the website’s structure, then designed and programmed it using SCSS, HTML5 and PHP.

 Design of the website

-On a desktop computer there is movement in the navigation area as the user scrolls.
-On the mobile version the navigation bar is static and the menu is collapsed, as it would take up too much room on a small screen.
-This enables the visitor to find the information they require, quickly.
+On a desktop computer, there is movement in the navigation area as the user scrolls.
+The mobile menu 'collapses' because the desktop version would take up far too much room on a small screen.

 Structure of the website

-The website is split into four areas - STAY, EAT, DRINK and BOOK - to make it easy for visitors to find information.
-It is easy to navigate on desktop and mobile devices.
-I have also used internal links and call-to-action buttons throughout.
+The website splits into four main areas - STAY, EAT, DRINK and BOOK to make it easy for visitors to find information.
+They are almost like micro websites in themselves.

 Internal links and call-to-action buttons help the visitor to navigate.